 Slower cooking times at a lower temperature help break down the collagenous muscle fibres.
 It leaves you with meat that falls off the bone.

 Rule number two is to marinate.
 Organ meats, flanks and other cuts respond well to acid.
 The acid in marinades is needed to remove some of the strong taste of organ meats.

-I typically marinate my liver for 3-6 hours in either red wine, balsamic or lemon juice combined with smoked paprika, cumin, garlic powder, cinnamon, salt and pepper.
+I typically marinate my liver for 3-6 hours in either red wine, balsamic, apple cider vinegar or lemon juice combined with smoked paprika, cumin, garlic powder, cinnamon, salt and pepper.

 If you can’t get down with liver on it’s own, then try grinding it up and combining it with ground beef.
 You can also incorporate it into sausage making.